 Park Repairs Following Flood Damage

-After the rainiest May on record in Asheville, a May 30, 2018, flood damaged Asheville parks adjacent to the French Broad and Swannanoa rivers.
-Azalea Park, including the J.B.
-Lewis Soccer Complex, was especially hard hit with a partial loss of the playground and rendering the soccer fields unusable until they can be cleaned and repaired.
+During the rainiest year on record in Asheville, multiple 2018 flooding events have caused damage to Asheville parks adjacent to the French Broad and Swannanoa Rivers.
+Azalea Park, including the John B. Lewis Soccer Complex, was especially hard hit with a partial loss of the playground and rendering the soccer fields unusable until they could be cleaned and repaired.
 An inventory of park damage includes:

 Turf clean-up and repair at the JBL Soccer Complex

-- Replacement/repair of park furnishings
+Replacement/repair of park furnishings

 Asheville Municipal Golf Course

-- Restroom building repair
+Restroom building repair

-- Assessment of stormwater system
+Assessment of stormwater system

-- Utilities infrastructure sub-surface damage
+Utilities infrastructure sub-surface damage

 French Broad River Park

-- Infrastructure repair and riverbank restoration
+Infrastructure repair and riverbank restoration

-Sandra Travis, Program Manager
+Sandra Travis, Program & Operations Manager